 0 Comments

 We spell Mardocheus as Mordecai.
 Robert is referring to the Book of Esther.
-If read, the citation below spades a clump of Old Testament literary forms.
-I shocked a Catholic by mentioning literary forms.
-“No, it’s the word of God.”
+The citation below spades a clump of Old Testament literary forms.
+I shocked a Catholic by mentioning literary forms in the Bible.
+“No, it’s the word of God”, she said.
 Be smarter.
 “Although the Book of Esther was questioned by some early Christians, even St. Jerome, the whole book, including the Greek additions, was included in the canon of Scripture by the Council of Trent.” https://bible.usccb.org/bible/esther/0 The way to tutor a gifted child is to enter into his or her world.
-For more than two years, Alexander has been employed to tutor me on this subject, and he has been very patient.
+For more than two years, Alexander has been employed to tutor me, and he has been very patient.

 Tourbillon